elasticio/api-docs/source/includes/_components.md

         }
       }
     }
-  ],
-  "links":{
-    "self":"/v2/components"
+  ]
 }
-}
 ```

 This endpoint retrieves a list of available components in given workspace with respect of component whitelist.
-(NOTE: Only if tenant feature flag for component whitelist is enabled and workspace has type `full` does the endpoint respect whitelist)
+(NOTE: Only if tenant feature flag for component whitelist is enabled and workspace has type `full` does the endpoint respect whitelist.
+Otherwise, all available components are returned)
 Response includes latest [descriptor](#retrieve-a-component-descriptor) for each component.
 More details about the component descriptors can be found [here](#component-descriptor-doc).

 ### HTTP Request

 `GET {{ api_base_url }}/v2/workspace/{WORKSPACE_ID}/components`

+### Authorization
+The component should be accessible to the client (e.g. component from the own Contract or shared one).

 ### URL Parameters